BondoS/data-structure-algorithms/README.md

 5. Trees <br />
    A tree is a data structure where a node can have zero or more children.
 Each node contains a value, and similar to graphs each node can have a connection between other nodes called an edge.
 A tree is a type of graph but not all graphs are trees.
    In this repo we will demonstrate Binary search trees.

 ---

+## Algorithms

+1. Bubble sort <br />
+   Sometimes referred to as sinking sort, is a simple sorting algorithm that repeatedly steps through the list, compares adjacent elements and swaps them if they are in the wrong order.
+The pass through the list is repeated until the list is sorted.

+---